calvinlfer/skull-island/README.md

 `skull-island synchronize -h`.
 The default backup file that is used for the synchronization process must exist in the current directory and is expected to be called `kong-backup.json`.

-`upstream_url` field is a Kong URL required field, if the `kong-backup.json` file has some endpoints without proper `upstream_url` field that specific endpoint will be skiped and the script won't fail during synchronization process.

 ### Teardown
 In order to wipe a Kong API Gateway clean of entities (APIs, Plugins,